 What you share in therapy is treated as confidential, and it is my responsibility to keep it that way.
 What you choose to do with what is discussed in therapy is entirely up to you.
 The main exceptions are if I am concerned about serious risk to your safety or someone else’s, or if there is a legal obligation to disclose information.
 If this were ever relevant, I would usually aim to discuss it with you wherever possible.

 Yes.
 Sessions take place via a secure online platform, and I take care to ensure that they are held in a private and confidential way.
-For therapy to feel safe and useful, it is also important that you are able to join from a private space where you feel comfortable speaking openly, use headphones if needed, and avoid public Wi-Fi where possible.
+For therapy to feel safe and useful, it is also important that you are able to join from a private space where you feel comfortable speaking openly.

 If you need to cancel or reschedule a session, I ask for at least 48 hours’ notice.
 Sessions cancelled with less than 48 hours’ notice may still be charged.